 “There are more places like this,” Vasher said, standing and walking over to get his sword.
 “I can take you to them, if you want.”

 “Yes,” she said, trying not to look at the blade.
-It had a strange ability to make her feel a little sick, even still, just by looking at it.
+It had a strange ability to make her feel sick, even still, just by looking at it.
 “Yes, I would like that.”

 Vasher nodded.
-“There won’t be many people at each one--I don’t have Denth’s connections and abilities to bring large groups of important people together.
+“There won’t be many people at each one--I don’t have Denth’s connections and ability to bring large groups of important people together.
 The people I know are workers.
-We’ll have to go visit the dye vats, perhaps even some of the closer fields.
-But I can get you in to see a lot of the more respected Idrians in the area.”
+We’ll have to go visit the dye vats, perhaps even some of the fields.
+But I can get you in to see a lot of the real Idrians in the area.”

-“Let’s get to work, then,” Vivenna said, walking up the steps.
+“Let’s get to work, then,” Vivenna said.

 Warbreaker